Last updated: April 23, 2026

 Interstate 24, completed through Marion County in the 1960s and 1970s, reshaped the county's economy and settlement patterns more than any infrastructure project since the railroad arrived.
 I-24 tied the Sequatchie Valley directly into the Chattanooga-Nashville freight corridor, opened the county to daily commuters into Chattanooga, and concentrated retail, services, and hospitality at the Kimball interchange (exit 152).
 The Monteagle Mountain grade on I-24 is a well-known stretch for truckers and remains one of the more challenging interstate climbs in the Southeast.

-Marion County Airport, also known as Jasper Municipal Airport, is a publicly owned general-aviation airport serving the county seat.
-It handles small general-aviation traffic, personal aircraft, and occasional corporate flights.
-There is no scheduled commercial airline service in Marion County; the nearest commercial passenger airport is Chattanooga Metropolitan Airport (CHA), about 35 miles east.
+Marion County Airport, known formally as Marion County–Brown Field (IATA APT), is a publicly owned general-aviation airport serving the county seat.
+The single asphalt runway (4/22, 3,500 × 75 feet) handles small general-aviation traffic, personal aircraft, occasional corporate flights, and emergency medical helicopter service.
+There is no scheduled commercial airline service in Marion County; the nearest commercial passenger airport is Chattanooga Metropolitan (CHA), about 35 miles east along I-24.
+Hang gliding at the Tennessee Tree Toppers' Henson Gap and Whitwell launch sites is the most visible aviation activity in and around the county even though it takes place outside the formal airport operation.
+See the Marion County Airport subpage for detail.

 Public transit and buses

 Marion County has no fixed-route public bus system.
-Regional demand-response service for older adults, people with disabilities, and general public trips is provided by the Southeast Tennessee Human Resource Agency (SETHRA), with additional private intercity bus service via connections at Chattanooga.
-Most day-to-day travel in the county is by personal vehicle.
+Regional demand-response service for older adults, people with disabilities, and general public trips is provided by the Southeast Tennessee Human Resource Agency (SETHRA) under TDOT-funded coordinated transit contracts, with additional private intercity bus service via connections at Chattanooga.
+Most day-to-day travel in the county is by personal vehicle, which is reflected in the county's ACS 2020–2024 commuting-mode figures showing over 90 percent drive-alone or carpool trips to work.

 Why it all matters